-Currently the world is experiencing a global pandemic as a result of the outbreak of COVID-19 which could result in an economic recession or depression that could cause general marked declines in property values.
-For disclosure relating to the COVID-19 emergency, see also "SECURITY FOR THE BONDS - Disclosure Relating to Coronavirus."
+Global Pandemic/Disease.
+Currently the world is experiencing a global pandemic as a result of the outbreak of COVID-19 which has resulted in an economic recession that could cause general marked declines in property values.
+For disclosure relating to the COVID-19 pandemic, see also "SECURITY FOR THE BONDS - Disclosure Regarding COVID-19 Global Pandemic."

-The District cannot predict or make any representations regarding the effects that any disasters and related conditions, have or may have on the value of taxable property within the District, or to what extent the effects said disasters might have had on economic activity in the District or throughout the State.
+Future Conditions Unknown.
+The District cannot predict or make any representations regarding the effects that prolonged droughts or wildfires or any other type of natural or manmade disasters, including the COVID-19 pandemic, and related conditions have or may have on the value of taxable property within the District, or to what extent the effects said disasters might have on economic activity in the District or throughout the State.